Quiz: Who Are the Women Authors Behind These 12 Classic Films?

 Giant 1956 film poster

-8 Giant: This big, sprawling 1956 film about a wealthy Texas ranching family starring Rock Hudson, Elizabeth Taylor, and James Dean (in his final film role before his untimely death).
-It was based on a big, sprawling 1952 novel by a prolific author who wrote a number of such blockbuster novel-to-big-screen extravaganzas.
+8 Giant: This big, sprawling 1956 film about a wealthy Texas ranching family starring Rock Hudson, Elizabeth Taylor, and James Dean (in his last film role before his untimely death).
+It was based on a big, sprawling 1952 novel by a prolific author who wrote several other blockbuster novel-to-big-screen extravaganzas.

 . . . . . . . . . .